assaidy/goblog/README.md

-# Personal Blog Website With API in Golang.
+# An API in Golang for Meduim-like blogging app.

-Not completed.